-Some financial aid programs have specfic enrollment requirements.
-The following chart shows how enrollment status is defined:
+Some financial aid programs have specific enrollment requirements.
+The chart shows how enrollment status is defined:

-- 1 5 credit hours = less than half-time enrollment - 6 8 credit hours = half-tme enrollment - 9 11 credit hours = three-quarter time enrollment - 12 + credit hours = full time enrollment
+- 1 5 credit hours = less than half-time enrollment - 6 8 credit hours = half-time enrollment - 9 11 credit hours = three-quarter time enrollment - 12 + credit hours = full time enrollment

-HPU locks "enrollment status" on the census date which is usually the eighth class day of the fall and spring semesters.
-The number of hours for which the student is enrolled as of this date will determine the enrollment status for that semester/session and financial aid will be disbursed accordingly.
-If the change in enrollment status causes the student's charges to become upaid due to an adjustment in financial aid, it is the student's responsibility to make arrangements to pay the remaining charges.
+HPU locks "enrollment status" on census date, which is usually the eighth class day of the fall and spring semesters.
+The number of hours the student is enrolled in, as of this date, will determine the enrollment status for that semester/session and financial aid is disbursed accordingly.
+If the change in enrollment status causes the student's charges to be outstanding, due to an adjustment in financial aid, it is the student's responsibility to make arrangements to pay any outstanding balance.

-If the student receives financial aid for a certain enrollment status and then subsequently drops to a lower enrollment status (for example, from full-time to three-quarter time), the satisfactory progress will be based on the original enrollment status and requirements.
-For any student who has loans and drops below half-time enrollment, the student's lender will be notified and the grace period for the loan will begin.
+If the student receives financial aid for a certain enrollment status and then subsequently drops to a lower enrollment status (for example, from full-time to three-quarter time), the satisfactory progress is based on the original enrollment status and requirements.
+For any student with loans and enrollment drops below half-time enrollment, the lender is notified and the grace period for the loan will begin.